-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Community fit: data-specific workshops attended by health and social care providers, as well as patient groups.
-A second round of workshops planned for March.
-Work with the Private, Independent and Voluntary sectors is continuing and the existing and potential contribution from these important groups will form part of the output of phase one.
+Title of report Details of meeting and discussion on engagement and reports Date of Board Board's action / resolution reviewed by the committee meeting following consideration of the report Deficit reduction plan: full day workshop in 2015 for the Chief important session is taking place Officers and Finance Directors of all local NHS organisations. on 19/03/2016.
+Community fit: data-specific workshops attended by health and Alison Smith confirmed social care providers, as well as patient groups.
+A second round engagement has been extensive of workshops planned for March.
+Work with the Private, about informing people about the Independent and Voluntary sectors is continuing and the existing complexities of Future Fit. and potential contribution from these important groups will form part of the output of phase one.
 Clinical Leaders' Group: blog summarising key evidence in relation to the impact of patient travel times.
 Since February Board, the workforce workstream has held a workshop to explore what a whole-system workforce plan might look like.
 There has been a series of engagement pop up events in local centres and community hospitals, with people invited to give their views and comments on the clinical model, shortlisted options, their health concerns as well as ask questions.
 In the coming weeks the promotion and delivery of a number of 'pop up' stands will continue.
 The recent Radio Shropshire 'hot seat' programme also supported the aim of keeping Future Fit in the public domain and gave listeners the opportunity to ask questions on key topics, including the wider CCG pressures.
-Equalities: initial report has been received of outcomes of work with traditionally 'hard to reach' groups.
-A series of conversations / presentations with stakeholders on 19/03/2016.
-Alison Smith confirmed engagement has been extensive about informing people about the complexities of Future Fit.